-- (a) Discount rate (SEIR): The discount rate used to measure the TPL as of June 30, 2021 was 7.00%.
-The discount rate used to measure the TPL at the Prior Measurement Date was 7.50%. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from members and employers will be made at the current contribution rates as set out in state statute and supplemental aid will be received as currently provided in statute: - a.
-Employee contribution rates: 11.00% for Basic members and 7.50% for Coordinated members.
-Effective July 1, 2023, employee contribution rates will increase to 11.25% for Basic members and 7.75% for Coordinated members. - b.
-Employer contribution rates: 12.34% for Basic members and 8.34% for Coordinated members.
+- (a) Discount rate (SEIR): The discount rate used to measure the TPL as of June 30, 2023 was 7.00%.
+There was no change in the SEIR since the Prior Measurement Date. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from members and employers will be made at the current contribution rates as set out in state statute and supplemental aid will be received as currently provided in statute: - a.
+Employee contribution rates: 11.25% for Basic members and 7.75% for Coordinated members.
+Effective July 1, 2025, employee contribution rates will increase to 11.50% for Basic members and 8.00% for Coordinated members. - b.
+Employer contribution rates: 12.75% for Basic members and 8.75% for Coordinated members.
 In addition, a supplemental amount equal to 3.64% of Salary for Special School District #1 members until the System is fully funded.
-Employer rates will increase by 0.21% per year until they reach 12.75% for Basic members and 8.75% for Coordinated members. - c.
+Effective July 1, 2025, employer rates will increase to 13.50% for Basic members and 9.50% for Coordinated members. - c.
 Supplemental aid: \$35,587,410 every year until the end of the amortization period at June 30, 2048 or full actuarial funding is achieved. - d.
 Administrative expenses in the prior year were projected forward with price inflation as an estimate for administrative expenses in current and future years.
 The portion of expenses in future years allocated to the current members was based on the proportionate share of covered payroll in each year for the remainder of the existing members to the total covered payroll for all members.